(photo resolution reduced on purpose. This is an english summary of the dutch 'HOKVOL' page and its subpages).

 AMI6 1967 since 1989.

 As a little car crazed boy of 5 (on holiday in France) i was struck by the bizarre looks of the AMI 6 berline (saloon).
 It never disappeared from the back corners of my brain although it surely did from the contemporary traffic.
-Many, many years later (after getting involved with 2CV's) i was offered a scrapped totally dismantled original dutch AMI6 by a club member.
+Many, many years later (after getting involved in 2CV's) i was offered a scrapped totally dismantled original dutch AMI6 by a club member.
 Since -at that time- it seemed to be my only chance to own an AMI6 at all, i took on the challenge.
-After one year of work (about 750 hours in total), it re-emerged as a true car in 1991.
+After one year of work (about 750 hours in total), it re-emerged as a running car in 1991.
 Since then it has been one big dream!
 No trouble at all (well OK, once a leaky oil cooler) just pull it out of the shed every spring, to the MOT and roll on.
 Especially in hot summer conditions (if any in this godforsaken wet lowland) it is ideal: open the ventilation doors wide, slide the rear windows half open and enjoy the breeze under the cool white GRP roof.
 It's a french car allright!

 DAF77 ('V343') 1979 since 1999 (the winter car).